Particular/docs.particular.net/persistence/upgrades/sql-4.2to4.3.md

  - 7
 ---

-In SQL Persistence 4.3, the [NServiceBus.Persistence.Sql.MsBuild](https://www.nuget.org/packages/NServiceBus.Persistence.Sql.MsBuild) NuGet package is deprecated, and the generation of SQL installation scripts is merged into the [NServiceBus.Persistence.Sql](https://www.nuget.org/packages/NServiceBus.Persistence.Sql) package.
+In SQL Persistence version 4.3, the [NServiceBus.Persistence.Sql.MsBuild](https://www.nuget.org/packages/NServiceBus.Persistence.Sql.MsBuild) NuGet package is deprecated, and the generation of SQL installation scripts is merged into the [NServiceBus.Persistence.Sql](https://www.nuget.org/packages/NServiceBus.Persistence.Sql) package.

 Version 4.3.0 of NServiceBus.Persistence.Sql.MsBuild will be the last release of this package.
 When included in a project, it will produce this warning at compile time:

 > The NServiceBus.Persistence.Sql.MsBuild package is deprecated and should be removed from the project.
 The functionality was merged into the NServiceBus.Persistence.Sql package.

-In all projects where the NServiceBus.Persistence.Sql.MsBuild package was in use, it can be removed when upgrading to SQL Persistence 4.3, and scripts will continue to be generated.
+In all projects where the NServiceBus.Persistence.Sql.MsBuild package is in use, it can be removed when upgrading to SQL Persistence 4.3, and scripts will continue to be generated.

-For projects where NServiceBus.Persistence.Sql was used without NServiceBus.Persistence.Sql.MsBuild, and where generation of scripts is not desired, script generation can be disabled by including the following in the project file:
+For projects where NServiceBus.Persistence.Sql is used without NServiceBus.Persistence.Sql.MsBuild, and where generation of scripts is not desired, script generation can be disabled by including the following in the project file:

 snippet: DisableScriptGeneration